• WiFi *

 Where to Stay in Nags Head

-View our selection of great vacation rentals in Nags Head.
+Click here to view our selection of vacation rentals in the town of Nags Head

-There is so much to do in Nags Head that it could be considered a singular vacation destination.
+There is so much to do in the town of Nags Head that it could be considered a singular vacation destination on the OBX.
 There is a unique historic district, great shopping and natural beauty everywhere.
+Below we have put together a list of what to do in Nags Head, NC to assist you in planning your vacation to the OBX.

-Beach: With an 11-mile shoreline, Nags Head has more beaches than any other town on the Outer Banks.
+Nags Head Beaches: With an 11-mile shoreline, Nags Head has more beaches than any other town on the OBX.
 The beach, especially around Jennette’s Pier, is very wide with lovely, soft sand.
 Many CAMA parking facilities are adjacent to the beach, with several providing showers and a few with restroom facilities.
 South of Jennette’s Pier there is no commercial development, and public parking is much more restricted.

-Fishing Piers: There are three fishing piers in Nags Head.
+Fishing Piers: There are three fishing piers in the town of Nags Head.
 From north to south they are: Nags Head Pier, Jennette’s Pier and the Outer Banks Fishing Pier.

 Nags Head Fishing Pier is located at Milepost 11.5 on the Beach Road.
 A very traditional wooden pier, it has a restaurant and tackle store, and the pier extends over 750 feet into the ocean.